lbechberger/ML4NLP/doku_in_progress.md

 As baselines we are planning to use *always true, always false, 50-50, label frequency* as suggested during class.
 The resulting metrics for these baselines are as follows:

+??Change values, not balances anymore, so 50-50 is != Lables frequency:
 |  | Always “True” | Always “False” | 50-50 | Label Frequency |
 |-----------------------|---------------|----------------|-------|-----------------|
 | Accuracy | 0.5 | 0.5 | 0.5 | 0.5 |